 Approximately 800,000 seek medical attention for bites and more than half of those are children.
 The total number of postal employees bitten by dogs nationwide was 6,244 in 2017 — more than 500 fewer than 2016.

 “We’re encouraged by the decrease,” said USPS Safety Director Linda DeCarlo.
 “That’s still too high, but we’re confident that with continuing education and dog bite prevention training, along with advancing technology, we can keep more people safe and keep attacks trending downward.”

 While the number of postal employees bitten decreased, dog bites (and other dog-related injuries) accounted for more than one-third of all homeowners liability claim dollars paid out in 2017, costing in excess of $700 million, according to the Insurance Information Institute and State Farm.
 State Farm reported that California had the most dog-related injury claims (468 claims totaling $18.7 million) in 2017.
 State Farm does not refuse insurance based on the breed of dog someone owns.

-American Humane offers a free online booklet, “Pet Meets Baby,” with valuable information on introducing a new child to a home with a pet – or a new pet into a home with a child available for families with children.
+American Humane offers a free online booklet, “Pet Meets Baby,” with valuable information on introducing a new child to a home with a pet or a new pet into a home with a child.